fengkeyleaf/Algorithm/README.md

 # Introduction to Algorithm Repository

+IMPORTANT: IMPORTANT: All updated code is in the Java folder, others are out of date, but I leave them as they are for now.
+Maybe remove in the future.
-IMPORTANT: I plan to update this Repository as follows:
+I plan to update this Repository as follows:

 1. ~~Add two Convex Hull algorithms: Brute force and Graham's Scan, as well as visualization~~.
 2. ~~Add visualization to Bentley Ottmann's algrithom, that is, Geometric Intersection~~.